oracle/ojdbc-extensions/ojdbc-provider-azure/README.md

 ## Azure Vault Config Provider
-Similar to [OCI Vault Config Provider](../ojdbc-provider-oci/README.md#oci-vault-config-provider), JSON Payload can also be stored in the content of Azure Key Vault Secret.
+Similar to [OCI Vault Config Provider](../ojdbc-provider-oci/README.md#oci-vault-config-provider), a configuration payload can also be stored in the content of Azure Key Vault Secret.
 The Oracle Data Source uses a new prefix `jdbc:oracle:thin:@config-azurevault://`.
 Users only need to indicate the Vault Secret’s secret identifier using the following syntax, where option-value pairs separated by `&` are optional authentication parameters that vary by provider:

 <pre>